scattered-gonk/scattered-gonk.github.io/_posts/2025-26-05-Tencent-Toll.md

 <h2> A Proprietary Technique </h2>

-In order to automate our poking and prodding of this species of scam site, we created a Python script which could would create a URL according to the format of the site's link and endpoint configuration.
+In order to automate our poking and prodding of this species of scam site, we created a Python script which creates a URL according to the format of the site's link and endpoint configuration.
 In order to have a destination to send data to, we must first make the site generate a unique token for us -- we accomplished this with the following script:

 ```python
 def get_token(URL):